 - Virgin Trains go from London Euston along the West of England and Scotland into Glasgow, that can then go onto Edinburgh.
 This is the best way from stations to in the Midlands and North-West of England.

 - The Caledonian Sleeper goes overnight from London Euston to Edinburgh Waverley, so you can sleep during the journey.
 However it is quite pricey for a bed (although cheaper for seats), and in our experience only really for heavy sleepers!

 - Scotrail has various services from Scotland.

 - Just use National Rail to find times and prices.
 The best advice for trains is to book early, and you can get substantial discounts for booking a particular train - just make sure you don't miss it!
-If you do miss a scheduled train through another train delay, go to the ticket office and explain, and they will give you a note to allow you on another journey.
+If you do miss a scheduled train through another train delay, go to the ticket office and explain, and they will give you a note to allow you on a later train.
 If not, you may have to pay a lot more for an open ticket.